zilliztech/zdoc/docs/tutorials/authorization/organization-access/organization-settings/view-activities.md

 # View Activities

-The Zilliz Cloud **Activities** feature provides a comprehensive view of events associated with a specific Zilliz Cloud organization, encompassing both billing and access events, and delivering insightful details about the status of your clusters.
+The Zilliz Cloud __Activities__ feature provides a comprehensive view of events associated with a specific Zilliz Cloud organization, encompassing billing and  access events.

 ## View activities{#view-activities}

-You can access and review the activities at the organization level through the following steps:

-1. Navigate into the desired organization.

-1. Click on **Activities** in the left navigation pane.
-Here, you will be able to see a summary of activities, the precise time each activity took place, and the identity of the operator involved in a specific activity.
+On the organization page, click __Activities__ in the left navigation pane.
+Here, you can view a summary of activities, the time when each activity took place, and the identity of the operator involved in a specific activity.

 ![view-activities-saas](/img/view-activities-saas.png)